-Sixth EU-Japan Industrial Dialogue on Railways: the European Rail Supply Industry calls for major, tangible outcomes27/02/2017
+Sixth EU-Japan Industrial Dialogue ON Railways: the European Rail Supply Industry Calls for major tangible outcomes

 As the sixth meeting of the EU-Japan Industrial Dialogue on Railways comes to an end, UNIFE calls for major and tangible outcomes that go far beyond the ‘one-year package’ on railways, which brought only limited improvements since its implementation in 2014.
 The European Rail Supply Industry Association also urges the Japanese government to ensure a transparent and open procurement system for rail entities, particularly given the major contracts Japanese suppliers have been awarded in the EU.